DanieleScipioni/Mustache/README.md

 # Mustache.PCL - Logic-less templates for .NET

-This library is an implementation of Mustache logic-less templates specificarions.
+This library is an implementation of Mustache logic-less templates specifications.

 The project is created as .NET Portable Class Library for
 - .NET Framework 4.6